 Do you have any of the following: high blood pressure, high cholesterol, family history of heart disease, diabetes, tobacco use, obesity, or physical inactivity?
 If you want to decrease your risk of developing heart disease, then let the experts at the Diabetes, Obesity and Cardiovascular Disease Prevention Clinic give you the keys to a healthy heart.

 Our Practice offers a Diabetes, Obesity and Cardiovascular Disease Prevention Clinic to aid in the prevention of heart disease.
 All of our providers have expertise in preventive cardiology by managing hypertension, complex cholesterol problems, and complicated coronary artery disease.
-We also offer an intense tobacco cessation program by a Tobacco Treatment Specialist.

 As part of the UofL Physicians Diabetes and Obesity program, we collaborate with physicians from all specialties to develop a comprehensive medical care plan for you.
 Our professional staff includes registered dieticians, exercise physiologists, and research nurses, who can help you reach your healthy living goals.
+Call 502-588-4600 to learn more.
+The program takes place in the UofL Health – Chestnut Street Outpatient Center, 401 E. Chestnut St., Suite 310.

 Center for Heritable Arrhythmias and Sudden Death